 Who is the Father of the Green Revolution?

 Norman Borlaug is known as the father of the green revolution.
 He received the Nobel Peace Prize in 1970.
 His work is known to have resulted in saving billions of lives from starvation.
 Ford Foundation and Rockefeller Foundation had a big role to play in this revolution.
-The father of Indian Green Revolution is M S Swaminathan.
+The father of the Indian Green Revolution is M S Swaminathan.
 Indian Green Revolution began in 1965 that led to the increased food grain production in the states of Punjab, Haryana, and Uttar Pradesh.

 What is MSP?

-Minimum Support Price (MSP) is the minimum price at which the Government will purchase the produce from the farmers, if the market prices fall below a threshold price due to bumper harvest.
+Minimum Support Price (MSP) is the minimum price at which the Government will purchase the product from the farmers if the market prices fall below a threshold price due to bumper harvest.
 The MSP is announced by the Government of India at the beginning of the sowing season for certain crops on the advice of the Commission for Agricultural Costs and Prices.
 The major objective of the government is to prevent farmers from distress sales.

 The above details would help candidates prepare for UPSC 2020.